muiplayer/hello-muiplayer/docs/docs/joinUs/README.md

 ## Professional edition plugin

-MuiPlayer Professional Edition mobile terminal, PC terminal extension plug-ins have taken hundreds of days and have been continuously updated and fixed hundreds of key bugs.
-See the table below for the charges and descriptions of the professional plug-ins:
+The professional version of the mobile terminal and PC terminal extension plug-ins have taken hundreds of days and has been continuously updated to fix hundreds of key bugs.
+Please download the latest version before using it.
+One download is free for life!
+Usually the plugin is to keep the latest version.

 | plugin type                                        | Professional function                                        | Price(US)<br />invoice      | purchase address                                      |
 | :------------------------------------------------- | :----------------------------------------------------------- | :-------------------------- | :---------------------------------------------------- |